-But I just found something that totally explains why the TSA workers in that last paragraph act like they do.
+But I just found something that totally explains why the TSA workers in that last paragraph act as they do.
 It makes perfect sense…

-An audit was done of the Homeland Security Department and the report was released in March of this year.
+An audit was done of the Homeland Security Department and the report was released in March of 2019.
 The 36-page (PDF) report highlights that (and I quote):

 “TSA Needs To Improve Efforts to Retain, Hire, and Train Its Transportation Security Offers”

 - New hires are frequently only part-time employees (of the 9,600 officers TSA hired in fiscal 2017, more than two-thirds were employed part-time.
 TSA hires more part-timers on purpose, to help with schedule issues, but part-timers also tend to quit their jobs at TSA at a rate two to three times higher than full-time workers).

 - The TSA doesn’t screen candidates well, and has no procedures to rank candidates or to properly document notes on prospective employees.